xojs/xo/readme.md

 Type: `string[]`

-Some [paths](lib/options-manager.js) are ignored by default, including paths in `.gitignore`.
+Some [paths](lib/options-manager.js) are ignored by default, including paths in `.gitignore` and [.eslintignore](https://eslint.org/docs/user-guide/configuring#eslintignore).
 Additional ignores can be added here.

 ### space